spences10/scottspence.com/posts/take-back-the-web.md

 it's privacy focus, not that Mozilla wasn't the Mullvad VPN is completely anonymous in how you set up and use the service, no email or payment details on file, just a ID number.

+There's also a Firefox based Mullvad browser that integrates with their VPN service with a high focus on privacy.

 ## Making informed choices